caleb531/automata/README.md

 The `DFA` class is a subclass of `FA` and represents a deterministic finite automaton.
 It can be found under `automata/fa/dfa.py`.

-Every DFA instance has the following properties:
+Every DFA has the following (required) properties:

 1. `states`: a `set` of the DFA's valid states, each of which must be represented as a string